Get Tech Tips

 On an energized, intact circuit, you will read voltage across an OPEN switch when testing with a voltmeter.
 However, you probably won't read significant voltage across a CLOSED switch.

 Both sides of a closed switch are electrically identical (or at least very close).
 Therefore, there should be no movement of electrons between the leads of your voltmeter.

 I have seen many new apprentices get confused when they measure across the points of an energized (closed) contactor or between two energized low voltage circuits, and they measure 0 volts.

-Voltage measurement is always a measurement of potential difference between two points, not simply a measurement of how much “electricity” can be measured at one point.
+Voltage measurement is always a measurement of the potential difference between two points.
+It's not simply a measurement of how much “electricity” can be measured at one point.
 (Current or amperage represents the actual electrons moving through a circuit.
 It's so easy to learn that I even taught my sons about basic electrical theory.)

 Across a closed switch = 0 volts (or if it does display voltage, it is the voltage drop across the switch)